Extended-Thunder/send-later/index.md

 1. Download the add-on as an ".xpi" file from [addons.thunderbird.net](https://addons.thunderbird.net/thunderbird/addon/send-later-3/), saving it to your Desktop or another obvious location.
-    * Be sure to download the file using `Right click > Save link as`, otherwise your browser might think you are trying to install a browser extension.
+    * Note: download the file using `Right click > Save link as`, otherwise your web browser might think you are trying to install a browser extension.
 2. In Thunderbird, select the `Tools > Add-ons` menu-bar command or `Add-ons` from the three-lines menu.
-3. From here you can either drag-drop the `.xpi` file into Thunderbird, or click the gear icon at the top of the page and select `Install Add-on From File...`.
+3. From here you can either drag-drop the `.xpi` file into Thunderbird, or click the gear icon at the top of the page and select `Install Add-on From File...` and browse to the path of your downloaded `.xpi` package.
 4. Recommended: restart Thunderbird after the add-on is installed.

 Basic usage
 ---------------------------

 When you want to schedule a message for later delivery, either select the `File > Send Later` menu command in the message composition window, or hit `Ctrl-Shift-Enter`.
 This will pop up the following dialog:

 ![Send Later prompt window](assets/dialog.png)